 Setting Description Description valid password must contain.
 Job Pulse This isn't really a setting; it continuously displays the date and time that jobs last ran.
 You can use this to confirm that jobs are running correctly.
 Log 404s As Exceptions This tells Rock whether File Not Found errors (404s) should be treated as exceptions.
 For the most part, you'll want to leave this off.
 You can enable it if you'd like to find all of the broken links on your website.
 Preferred Email Link Type This setting is used to configure the type of email links you'd like Rock to use.
 'New Communication' will cause Rock to link to the New Communication page, while 'Mailto' will configure Rock to use a mailto tag which will take the individual to their configured mail client.
 Lava Support Level This setting allows you to choose your support level for old Lava syntax.
-There are three levels: supporting legacy Lava code, supporting legacy Lava code but logging its usage and ignoring Legacy Lava code.
+In short, you can either allow legacy Lava or not.
+Generally, and especially for organizations new to Rock, this should be set to "NoLegacy".